We earn a commission if you make a purchase, at no additional cost to you.

 “You’re Beautiful” was written by James Blunt along with fellow British songwriters Sacha Skarbek and Amanda Ghost.

-A part of Blunt’s 2004 album, “Back to Bedlam,” the song was released as a single in May 2005.
+As part of Blunt’s 2004 album, “Back to Bedlam,” the song was released in May 2005.

 The song is autobiographical and has been reported to be about Blunt’s former girlfriend Dixie Chassay, a casting assistant for the “Harry Potter” films.